Washington, M. Todd Department of Biochemistry, University of Iowa, Iowa City, Iowa.

 - Physiological activities and abnormalities

 Any of the chemical messengers produced by the thyroid gland.
-For many years it was generally believed that the thyroid gland produced only two closely related hormones, thyroxine and triiodothyronine.
-However, in 1961 a new hormonal principle, calcitonin, was discovered by Harold Copp.
-He originally thought that this substance was secreted by the parathyroid glands, but in 1963 it was established that the source of this hormone in mammals was the thyroid gland, and it was renamed thyrocalcitonin.
-In 1967 it was isolated in pure form and in 1968, it was synthesized.
-It is a polypeptide containing a single chain of 33 amino acids, in contrast to thyroxine and triiodothyronine which are iodinated thyronines.
-See also: Hormone
+The thyroid gland is a vertebrate endocrine organ that produces, stores, and secretes the thyroid hormones.
+For many years, it was generally believed that the thyroid gland produced only two closely related hormones—thyroxine and triiodothyronine (see illustration).
+In 1961, though, a new hormonal principle, calcitonin (also referred to as thyrocalcitonin), was discovered by Douglas Harold Copp.
+He originally thought that this substance was secreted by the parathyroid glands.
+However, in 1963, it was established that the source of calcitonin in mammals was the thyroid gland.
+Calcitonin was isolated in pure form in 1967 and synthesized in 1968.
+It is a polypeptide containing a single chain of 32 amino acids, in contrast to thyroxine and triiodothyronine, which are iodinated thyronines.
+See also: Calcitonin; Hormone; Thyroid gland

 The content above is only an excerpt.